weaveworks-guides/weave-net-legacy/weave-cloud-microservices/trouble-shooting-dashboard.md

 ---

-In this four part tutorial how to manage and deploy a microservices app to the cloud is described.
-You may have been tasked with defining your app development pipeline to make the whole process and your app Cloud Native.
-And by Cloud Native, your app must be developed, built and easily updated in the cloud provider of your choice without having to disassemble and re-assemble the infrastructure each time a change is made or a new feature is added.
-You may also anticipate a large influx of users, and so your solution must also be scalable.
+In this four-part tutorial how to deploy, deliver, and monitor a secure microservices Cloud Native app is described.

+You may have been tasked with streamlining and automating your app development pipeline to make your app Cloud Native.
+Making your app Cloud Native app gives you the freedom to focus on your code instead of maintaining cloud tools, where rapid and incremental updates can be made to your code without having to disassemble and reassemble your infrastructure each time a new feature is added.

-To satisfy these criterion, you've decided on using the following:
+To go faster, you've decided on using the following technologies:

-* Microservices-based architecture
+* A microservices-based architecture
 * Docker Containers
 * Continuous Integration and Delivery
-* Kubernetes Clusters
+* Kubernetes container orchestration

-And while you want all of those things to develop and deploy your app, you want to be able to do this quickly and without having to maintain a set of custom shell scripts that connects all of these processes together.
+And while you want to use all of those technologies to deploy your app, you also want to be able to choose your favorite tools without having to maintain a set of custom scripts.

-In addition to the above, monitoring this whole lifecycle will also be critical to understanding both the deployment and its function and maintenance.
-This is where a microservices troubleshooting dashboard provided by Weave Cloud will help to speed up deployment, development and maintenance of your Cloud Native app.
+With Weave Cloud, you can view, troubleshoot, and monitor your microservices all in one place in a convenient troublehooting dashboard.
+This allows you to create higher quality code more rapidly.

-Part 1 of this 4 part series focuses on the troubleshooting, deploying and verifying your app on your local laptop: the Troubleshooting Dashboard.
+Part 1 focuses on deploying and verifying your app in your local laptop: the Troubleshooting Dashboard.

-Part 2 of 4 discusses Fast Iteration and Continuous Delivery with Weave Cloud
+Part 2 discusses Fast Iteration and Continuous Delivery with Weave Cloud

-Part 3 of 4 you will move onto Cloud Native Monitoring with Weave Cortex
+Part 3 of 4 discusses Cloud Native Monitoring with Weave Cortex

-Part 4 of 4 Network Security and Policy with Weave Cloud will show you to how simply, yet powerfully secure your app or portions of your app.
+Part 4 Network Security and Policy with Weave Cloud will show you to how simply, yet powerfully secure your app or portions of your app.

-To do this, you will use the Weaveworks sample app, 'The Sock Shop', deploy it to a couple of virtual machines running Docker and Kubernetes and then verify and troubleshoot any issues in Weave Cloud.
+You will use the Weaveworks sample app, 'The Sock Shop', deploy it to a couple of virtual machines running Docker and Kubernetes and then verify and troubleshoot any issues in Weave Cloud.

 Specifically, in this tutorial, you will: